My grandmother was an excellent cook. Fortunately, many of her recipes and techniques were handed down through the generations.

 Who needs another red beans and rice recipe?
 We all do when it's this good!
 Even though a search on the Internet for "vegetarian red beans and rice recipe" returns more than two million results, there's always room for one more when it's different and outstandingly tasty.

 This recipe is easy to make, although it does have a lot of parts.
-It is by no means a quick meal, but you will be rewarded with an unusually savory dish, rich and earthy with a slight touch of sweetness, a vegetarian dish that appeals to the sense of umami.
+It is by no means a quick meal, but you will be rewarded with an unusually savory dish that is rich and earthy with a slight touch of sweetness.
+It's one of those rare vegetarian dishes that appeals to the sense of umami.
 This recipe also makes a lot of food and freezes well.
-Although I cook for one, I put the effort into this red beans and rice dish so that I can freeze individual portions for quick meals on the fly or for when unexpected company comes calling.
+Although I cook for one, I put extra effort into this red beans and rice dish so that I can freeze individual portions for quick meals on the fly or for when unexpected company comes calling.

 Prep and Cook Time

 8 to 10 servings

 - 3 bay leaves

 - 3 tablespoons chili powder

 - 1 1/2 tablespoons thyme, fresh (or 2 teaspoons dried thyme)